MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 ### Connect from Power BI Desktop

 You can access cold storage only by using the **Dataflows** connector available starting in the July 2021 Power BI Desktop update.
-The existing Power BI dataflow connector allows only connections to streaming data (hot) storage.
+The previous Power BI dataflow connector allows only connections to streaming data (hot) storage.
 The connector's data preview doesn't work.

 ## Next steps